Jimmy Savile abuse: Key questions on the NHS scandal

 Although many found the informant was credible, the lack of corroborating evidence has prevented them from reaching a definitive conclusion.How has Savile's legacy been affected?

 Two charities set up in Savile's name, the Jimmy Savile Charitable Trust and the Jimmy Savile Stoke Mandeville Hospital Trust, announced their closure.
 His estate, valued at £3.3m, has been used to fund compensation claims.

-Following the flood of abuse allegations, various affiliations and commemorations to Savile's memory were removed - including a plaque in Scarborough and an inscription at Leeds Civic Hall.
+Following the flood of allegations, various affiliations and commemorations to Savile's memory were removed - including a plaque in Scarborough and an inscription at Leeds Civic Hall.

-A triple headstone marking Savile's grave in Scarborough's Woodlands Cemetery was destroyed according to his family's wishes.
+A triple headstone marking Savile's grave in Scarborough was destroyed according to his family's wishes.